On the classification of topological orders: Multifusion -categories

 This establishes Conjecture 3.3.5 of \cite{GJFcond}.
 It also justifies: \begin{definition} A monoidal $n$-category is \define{multifusion} if it is additive, $\bC$-linear, Karoubi-complete, and fully dualizable in $\cat{Mor}_1(\cat{KarCat}_\bC)$. \end{definition}

-\begin{remark} This proof obscures an important subtlety.
+\begin{remark} Corollary~\ref{cor.multifusion} and Definition~\ref{defn.multifusion} obscure an important subtlety.
 Over fields of positive characteristic, there are \define{inseparable} multifusion categories, and what we are calling ``multifusion $n$-categories'' should really be called ``separable multifusion $n$-categories.''

-For an inseparable fusion category $\cA$, the multicplication $m : \cA \boxtimes \cA \to \cA$ and its right adjoint $m^R$ are not the components of a condensation $\cA \boxtimes \cA \condense \cA$, and $\cA$ is not $2$-dualizable in $\cat{Mor}_1(\cat{KarCat}_\bC)$.
+For an inseparable fusion 1-category $\cA$, the multiplication $m : \cA \boxtimes \cA \to \cA$ and its right adjoint $m^R$ are not the components of a condensation $\cA \boxtimes \cA \condense \cA$, and $\cA$ is not $2$-dualizable in $\cat{Mor}_1(\cat{KarCat}_\bC)$.
 However, such an $\cA$ is $2$-dualizable in a closely related $3$-category $\cat{Mor}_1(\cat{Rex}_\bC)$, which is the $3$-category used in \cite{DSPS}.
 The difference between $\cat{Rex}_\bC$ and $\cat{KarCat}_\bC$ is that in the former, but not the latter, all categories are required to have cokernels, and all functors are required to preserve cokernels.
 The upshot is that the monoidal structure on $\cat{Rex}_\bC$ is not merely the Karoubi completion of the na\"ive tensor product, but rather completes also for cokernels.
 This change affects, for example, the composition of bimodules, and so throws off the ``smoothness'' part of the first proof of Theorem~\ref{thm.dualizability}.
 From the perspective of the second proof, it would require working with a functor from $\cat{Mor}_1(\cat{Rex}_\bC)$ to some ``$2\cat{Rex}_\bC$,'' and we would not have access to Theorem 4.1.1 of \cite{GJFcond}. \end{remark}

+\begin{lemma} A multifusion $n$-category $\cA$ is \define{rigid}: every object admits left and right duals, and every $k$-morphism for $k < n$ admits left and right adjoints \end{lemma}